-Information about Notice 797, Possible Federal Tax Refund Due to the Earned Income Credit (EIC), including recent updates, related forms and instructions on how to file.
-This notice informs the public that they may be eligible for a refund on their Federal Income tax return because of the earned income credit (EIC).
+Information about Notice 797, Possible Federal Tax Refund Due to the Earned Income Credit (EIC), including recent updates, related forms, and instructions on how to file.
+Notice 797 informs the public that they may be eligible for a refund on their Federal Income tax return because of the earned income credit (EIC).

 Notice 2017–23: Interim Guidance and Request for Comments; Election by Qualified Small Business to Claim Payroll Tax Credit for Increasing Research Activities (April 17, 2017)